CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 We're not specifying categories by name here, since we don't know ahead of time what types of accidents are in this dataset.
 We don't need to!
 The top function takes two parameters:
 * The name of the column containing our categories, prepended with a `$`.
-* How many top categories we want to find.
+* The number of top categories we want to find.
 Here we're finding the top 3 most common railroad accidents.
-* The `ramp` function takes the top function as it's first parameter.
+* The `ramp` function takes the `top` function as it's first parameter.
 The other two `ramp` function parameters are ones we saw earlier:
   * An array of colors, one for each of our 3 categories
   * A color for our "Other" category.
 All categories that are not one of the top 3 are considered "Other".